opensafely-core/ethelred/docs/deployment.md

 ## The Streamlit app

-The Streamlit app is deployed as a DigitalOcean App Platform app using a buildpack.
+The Streamlit app is deployed as a DigitalOcean App Platform app.

 ### The app spec